liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

-Depending on which turns out to be more natural and convenient, Calico can either use a single L3Network object with multiple IPv4 and IPv6 subnets, or multiple L3Network objects each with one IPv4 and IPv6 subnet.
-IP reachability is the same either way, but with a single L3Network object the user also needs to specify which subnet each VM should get its IP address from, when launching VMs.  :code:`neutron port-create ...` supports this, so this is possible on the command line using :code:`neutron port-create ...` followed by :code:`nova
+Depending on which turns out to be more natural and convenient, Calico can either use a single L3Network object with multiple IPv4 and IPv6 prefixes, or multiple L3Network objects each with one IPv4 and IPv6 prefix.
+IP reachability is the same either way, but with a single L3Network object the user also needs to specify which prefix each VM should get its IP address from, when launching VMs.  :code:`neutron port-create ...` supports this, so this is possible on the command line using :code:`neutron port-create ...` followed by :code:`nova